syncfusion/blazor-docs/src/grid/datagrid/how-to/upgrade-application-to-latest-version.md

 ## Compatible .NET version

 Syncfusion Blazor components in the latest version `'{:nuget-version:}'` are compatible with the latest version of .NET Core 3.1.
 So, we suggest you to upgrade the .NET Core 3.1 SDK in your machine before upgrading to the latest version.
-Also, refer to [version compatibility](./version-compatibility) documentation for more information about version compatibility of Syncfusion Blazor components and .NET Core SDK.

 ## Client resource file references